 Dr. Naseef shares that the Diversity is Awesome post really has been a highlight for him, where a diverse group of fathers share their experiences.
 Pointing out the racial disparities in the diagnosis and treatment of children of colour is very important to him as well.
 Children of colour are often diagnosed later, misdiagnosed, and have less access to services, he says, and it is a passion for him because his son is a man of colour.
 Keeping his son safe and happy is a priority for him, like every father.

 Every child should get the state-of-the-art services, not just educated, white parents.
-The Interdisciplinary Council on Development and Learning (ICDL) has been instrumental in getting DIR/Floortime coverage from Medicaid in New Jersey and the P.L.A.Y.
+The International Council on Development and Learning (ICDL) has been instrumental in getting DIR/Floortime coverage from Medicaid in New Jersey and the P.L.A.Y.
 Project has been working on insurance coverage in MI, IL, OH and other states.